(Disclosure: Some of the links below may be affiliate links)

 If you can change your car or simply your coverage, it is good to compare other offers.
 Even if your car insurance was the cheapest when you started it, it might not be the case anymore.

 You need to make sure that the delay is correct.
 Some car insurance policies have a five-year duration.
 It is pretty bad, unfortunately.
-You can still make changes to your insurance during that duration, but you cannot change your provider.
+You can still change your insurance during that duration, but you cannot change your provider.

 2. Reconsider your coverage